Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     commit
     end

 We also need to configure a server IP address.
+We will use our MgmtEth 0/RP0/CPU0/0.
 To configure an IP address on the management interface, one can use dhcp as follows:

     !
 Configure the Mgmt Interface
     configure